Why Do I Have So Many Food Sensitivities?

 Check & Balance #3: Your Immune System’s Zenmaster – Regulatory T Cells

 Regulatory T cells (Treg) are present in your bloodstream and tissues.
-They ensure that your immune system ignores the harmless antigens, preventing allergies and autoimmunity.
+They ensure your immune system ignores the harmless antigens, preventing allergies and autoimmunity.
 Also, Treg ensures that inflammation resolves after an infection or episode of inflammation.

 Even if you have a leaky gut, Treg cells calm the immune response and make sure you don’t react to the foods.
 This allows your gut lining to reseal itself.

 If you’re suffering from symptoms of chronic inflammation or getting inflammation from foods, you have Treg dysfunction.

 Also, you can’t just increase Treg to eat whatever you want.
 Excessive Treg activity can suppress immune responses that prevent cancers, possibly allowing cancers to develop.

 Stress, past traumas, and recent traumatic experiences can cause multiple whammies, leading to food sensitivities.
 Chronically elevated levels of stress can wreak havoc on the digestive system.
 One of Matt’s clients, Juan B, shares his story.
 “I was going through some extremely difficult times in my life and struggling to digest food.
 My gut biome was turned upside down.
 Sometimes, I had diarrhea, and other times I was constipated.
 Seeing these symptoms disappear once the stress was gone was amazing.”

 It causes a leaky gut and keeps your body in a state that cannot effectively repair a leaky gut.
 You must be in a parasympathetic state for your body to heal.
 If you’re constantly in “fight, flight, and freeze,” your body’s natural abilities to repair itself become compromised.